neodon/endb/README.md

     </p>
 </div>

-Simple key-value storage for multi adapters.
+Simple key-value storage for multi adapter.
 Officially supported adapters are LevelDB, MongoDB, MySQL, PostgreSQL, Redis, and SQLite.
 You can also integrate your own adapter (open a pull-request).